tanweijie123/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:**
-Once the settings window is open, you can use arrow key to toggle the options.
+Once the settings window is open, you can use arrow keys to toggle the options.
 You may press "ESC" key to save your changes and close this window.
 You can press "F2" key anytime in the program to open the settings window too. <br/>